firmai/financial-machine-learning/README.md

 ![](https://softmedialab.com/wp-content/uploads/2018/08/Financial-applications-of-machine-learning-OG.jpeg)

-A curated list of practical financial machine learning (FiML) tools and applications.
+A curated list of practical financial machine learning (FinML) tools and applications.
 This collection is primarily in Python.

 If you want to contribute to this list (please do), send me a pull request or contact me [@dereknow](https://twitter.com/dereknow) or profile for email.
 Also, a listed repository should be deprecated if: